-A 72-page scientific report from Audubon that shows how two-thirds of North American bird species are at risk of extinction from climate change.
-The report outlines the natural and man-made threats and the effects on migration & breeding patterns of 389 species under different climate-change scenarios within the coming decades.
+A 72-page scientific report from Audubon shows two-thirds of North American bird species are at risk of extinction from climate change.
+The report outlines the natural & man-made threats and the effects on migration & breeding patterns of 389 species under different climate-change scenarios within the coming decades.
 With immediate action 76% of those species could improve.
 The report was designed in both English and Spanish.

 - National Audubon Society